c444roline/dxc-ai-maintenance-assistant/README.md

 ---
 ## Usage

-Once set up, you can interact with the chatbot through the command-line interface or integrate it into your manufacturing system.
  Simply ask the assistant about bottle or machinery problems, and it will use the preprocessed data to provide a solution.

 ### Example queries: